S. 3345: PBM Price Transparency and Accountability Act

 State Medicaid programs

-States would get detailed drug-by-drug reporting on ingredient costs, dispensing fees, and all remuneration from PBMs and managed care entities.
-That could make it easier to spot hidden spreads and compare payments against the monthly NADAC benchmark survey.
+States would get drug-by-drug reporting on ingredient costs, dispensing fees, and all other remuneration from PBMs and managed care entities.
+Paired with the monthly national pricing benchmark, that gives states a way to spot hidden spreads instead of taking a PBM's word for the bill.

 Medicare Part D plan sponsors

-Plans gain stronger oversight tools over PBMs, including annual audit rights and mandatory annual PBM reports starting July 1, 2028.
-They also receive disgorged prohibited remuneration when PBMs or affiliates take money outside allowed bona fide service fees.
+Plans gain annual audit rights over PBMs and mandatory annual PBM reports starting July 1, 2028.
+When a PBM or affiliate collects money outside the allowed bona fide service fees, the plan sponsor is the one that gets it back.

 Who is affected by S. 3345?